Daman Ganga River: Damanganga Reservoir Project

-The river supplies potable drinking water to Vapi town, industries around the town and 11 villages in Daman from the head works located on the pick up weir on Daman Ganga River.
+The river supplies drinking water to Vapi town, industries around the town and 11 villages in Daman from the head works located at the pickup weir on the Daman Ganga River.

 Daman Ganga-Pinjal River Linking Project

 The Government of India's National Water Development Authority (NWDA) has proposed the Daman Ganga-Pinjal River Linking Project linking the Daman Ganga River to the Pinjal reservoir on the Pinjal River to the south, in the Vaitarna basin allowing surplus water from the Daman Ganga to be diverted south to Mumbai via the Pinjal reservoir.
 The feasibility report was prepared by NWDA in 2004, and in 2010 a tripartite agreement was signed between the Central government and the two state governments of Gujarat and Maharashtra.
 In January 2015, the project was approved for implementation.